Educational research: Methodology

 The basis for educational research is the scientific method.
 The scientific method uses directed questions and manipulation of variables to systematically find information about the teaching and learning process.
-In this scenario questions are answered by the analysis of data that is collected specifically for the purpose of answering these questions.
+In this scenario, questions are answered by the analysis of data that is collected specifically for the purpose of answering these questions.
 Hypotheses are written and subsequently proved or disproved by data which leads to the creation of new hypotheses.
 The two main types of data that are used under this method are qualitative and quantitative.

 Qualitative research

-Qualitative research uses the data which is descriptive in nature.
-Tools that educational researchers use in collecting qualitative data include: observations, conducting interviews, conducting document analysis, and analyzing participant products such as journals, diaries, images or blogs.
+Qualitative research uses data which is descriptive in nature.
+Tools that educational researchers use in collecting qualitative data include observations, interviews, document analysis, and analyzing participant products such as journals, diaries, images or blogs.